 Risk Management Analysts’ salary

-If you’re working in risk, there are chances that you may work as a risk management analyst as well.
+you’re working at risk; there are chances that you may work as a risk management analyst as well.
 If you look at the average salary of risk management analyst, you will get a big picture of overall risk management compensation.

-According to Indeed.com, a risk management analyst earns around US $91,000 per annum on an average.
+According to Indeed.com, a risk management analyst earns around the US $91,000 per annum on an average.

 Let’s have a look –

-If you are risk management analyst professional or desire to be, have a closer look and this graph will motivate you to work hard and become the best in this domain.
+If you are a risk management analyst professional or desire to be, have a closer look, and this graph will motivate you to work hard and become the best in this domain.

 Other risk management jobs and compensations